cjkoepke1/latin-hagiography/index.md

 title: "Latin Hagiography"
 ---

 ## Welcome to this repository of medieval Latin hagiography.
-The texts are organized by feast date as established in the *Acta Sanctorum*, which is the textual source of these lightly edited digital editions.
+The texts are organized by feast date as established in the *Acta Sanctorum*, the textual source of these lightly edited digital editions.
 More texts will be added over time.

 ---